SAVE THE DATE

 - Patients at low socio-economic levels

-- Patients with low health literacy/education
+- Subjects with low health literacy/education

-- Patients with depression/emotional distress
+- Individuals with depression/emotional distress

-In the course of three days, you will gain new, encompassing, evidence-based approaches to address the challenges seen in most clinical practices.
+In the course of four days, you will gain new, encompassing, evidence-based approaches to address the challenges seen in most clinical practices.
 More importantly, you will leave with knowledge—part art, part science—to make a real difference in the lives of your patients.